CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/2-kitten-basket.md

 | --------------------------------- | -------- | ------------ |
 | ✅ [Kittens](../kittens/index.md) | No       | No           |

-This Kitten Basket NFT can be redeemed for a [Kitten Companion](../kittens/index.md).
-1 Kitten per 1 Basket you own.
-The Kitten will be able to redeem the KittyBank token in the future, not this Basket, the Kitten you can claim with it.
-For 2 weeks this token can be solely traded or hodl'd.
-After the two weeks, claiming of the Kittens will be live, this will be live for 1 month.
-After that 1 month period (6 weeks from dispatch of the Baskets), PCC Team will pull all of these Baskets back.
-You will miss the opportunity to claim your Kitten after 6 weeks.
+Kitten Baskets are mint passes to claim [Purrnelope's Kittens](../kittens/index.md), the 1st compaion to PCC Cats.
 Claimed Kittens represent fractional ownership of the KittyVault.

 ## Redeem